Read the latest beef market news from the Steiner Consulting Group - 17 August 2016

-Canada is Australia's 8th largest beef export market (in terms of volume), with shipments in 2014 reaching 32,972 tonnes swt, valued at A$163 million FOB.
+Canada is a key beef export market for Australia, with shipments in 2015 reaching 42,575 tonnes swt.
 The recent growth in exports to Canada have been assisted by strong demand for manufacturing beef, as Canadian cattle slaughter declined.
 The majority of beef exported to Canada is frozen manufacturing beef.

 Canada’s beef quota

-Australia exports beef to Canada under a tariff rate quota of 35,000 tonnes swt in 2015.
-Australia was the second largest source of imported beef in Canada in 2013, following the US and ahead of New Zealand.
-Australia is expected to be a more prominent supplier in the Canadian market in 2014, although volumes will remain below the 35,000 tonne tariff rate quota.
+Australia exports beef to Canada under a tariff rate quota of 35,000 tonnes swt in 2016.
+Australia was the second largest source of imported beef in Canada in 2015, following the US and ahead of New Zealand.

 Canada’s cattle industry - fast facts